mraygalaxy/StreamProx/doc/introduction.md

 # Inspirations #

-Twisted ships with two standard examples or components that are related to this project.
+Twisted ships with two standard components that are related to this project.

 - PortForward listens on a local port for an incoming connection and connects it to a remote service.
 It does not examine the contents of the packets, nor does it make a make a dispatching decision amongst multiple destinations.

 - Twisted.web.proxy has a number of components for forward and reverse proxying of HTTP requests.
 As of this writing, I do not believe these components can bi-directionally proxy streaming protocols.